spiffe/go-spiffe/v2/examples/spiffe-tls/README.md

 - serverAddress is the address (`localhost:55555`) where the server workload is going to listen for client connections.
 - [spiffetls.MTLSServerWithSourceOptions](https://pkg.go.dev/github.com/spiffe/go-spiffe/v2/spiffetls?tab=doc#MTLSServerWithSourceOptions) is used to configure the [X509Source](https://pkg.go.dev/github.com/spiffe/go-spiffe/v2@v2.0.0-alpha.3/workloadapi?tab=doc#X509Source) used by the internal Workload API client.
 - clientID is a SPIFFE ID (`spiffe://example.org/client`), which along with the [tlsconfig.AuthorizeID](https://pkg.go.dev/github.com/spiffe/go-spiffe/v2/spiffetls/tlsconfig?tab=doc#AuthorizeID) function configures the server to accept only clients that present an X509-SVID with a matching SPIFFE ID.
 You can pick any of the functions that return a [tlsconfig.Authorizer](https://pkg.go.dev/github.com/spiffe/go-spiffe/v2/spiffetls/tlsconfig?tab=doc#Authorizer) included with the library, or you can make your own.
 - socketPath is the address of the Workload API (`unix:///tmp/agent.sock`) to which the internal Workload API client connects to get up-to-date SVIDs.
-Alternatively, we could have omitted this configuration option, in which case the listener would have used the `SPIFFE_ENDPOINT_SOCKET` environment variable to locate the Workload API, then the code could have been written like this:
+Alternatively, we could have omitted this configuration option, in which case the listener would have used the `SPIFFE_ENDPOINT_SOCKET` environment variable to locate the Workload API.
+The code could have then been written like this:
 ```go
 	listener, err := spiffetls.Listen(ctx, "tcp", serverAddress, tlsconfig.AuthorizeID(spiffeID))
 ```